The confusion over the laws comes as little surprise, given how many have appeared in recent months.

 The law has exceptions for cases where the mother's health is at risk, but no exceptions for cases of rape or incest.
 The law is expected to be challenged in court.
 Even if that wasn’t the case, the Louisiana law is tied to a law passed in Mississippi.

 According to USA Today, the Louisiana bill was amended to say that it would only be implemented if the Mississippi law is upheld by the 5th Circuit Court of Appeals.

-Gov. Asa Hutchinson signed 18-week abortion bans in their respective states this spring.
+Gov. Asa Hutchinson signed 18-week abortion bans in this spring.
 The ACLU of Arkansas said in a statement after Hutchinson's signing in March that they'd see him in court.

 In terms of an 18-week ban's precedent in court, laws banning abortion at under 20 weeks have been found unconstitutional by courts, and in March, a federal judge in North Carolina ruled a 20-week ban unconstitutional.

 In March, Utah Gov. Gary Herbert signed a bill banning abortions after 18 weeks and then a second bill that banned the procedure in cases where the reason for the procedure was a Down syndrome diagnoses.